 These Oreo Stuffed Chocolate Chip Cookies are double stuffed Oreo cookies sandwiched in between two chocolate chip cookies.
 The BEST cookies ever!

-I always make these with homemade cookie dough (as written in the printable recipe card), but if you’re feeling lazy or don’t have the extra time, store bought chocolate chip cookie dough does work fine!
+I always make these with homemade cookie dough, but in a pinch you can definitely use store-bought dough.
 Just keep in mind, though, that store-bought cookie dough is a bit thinner than this recipe and results in a crispier texture (and in my humble opinion, doesn’t taste as good.)

-Bake them on a cookie sheet or in a muffin tin
+Bake on a Cookie Sheet or in a Muffin Tin

 Sometimes I roll these into balls and simply place on a parchment-lined cookie sheet – I sort of love their imperfect and rustic look that way.
 But this also has the drawback of the Oreo not being in the center after it’s baked.
 I want some of the chocolate chip and Oreo in every single bite…plus, uniformity.
 So more often than not, I bake them in muffin tins (as shown in the video.)
 But you can’t go wrong with either method.